Show All Answers

 Improvements were designed to accommodate traffic at least through the year 2040.
 The regional travel demand model developed for the Douglas County Transportation Plan was used to forecast traffic volumes.
 This takes into consideration future development and roadway network improvements through the year 2040.

-Details such as construction phasing, lane closures/shifts, and detour routes will be determined by the contractor once they are chosen in summer 2022.
+Details such as construction phasing, lane closures/shifts, and detour routes will be determined by the contractor once they are chosen in the summer of 2023.
 The Town anticipates construction can be completed through a sequence of lane closures and doesn’t anticipate directing detoured traffic through nearby neighborhood streets.
 Every possible effort will be made to minimize impacts to vehicular, pedestrian, and bicycle traffic.

 Although roundabouts are a good solution in many locations, they aren’t ideal for an intersection such as this with high traffic volumes and high turning movement volumes.
 A roundabout here could operate well until 2030 when increasing traffic volumes would create congestion and queues on the roadways leading into the roundabout.
 In addition, the multiple lanes needed for a proposed roundabout at this intersection could cause driver expectancy issues and crashes.
 The Improved Signalized Intersection provides a longer-term solution and has more flexibility for small modifications to address specific heavy turning movements.